...

 3. Reduced Legal Risks

-Getting about India’s convoluted legal terrain might be intimidating.
+Navigating India’s complex legal landscape can be intimidating.
 An EOR guarantees complete compliance and keeps one current with legislative changes, therefore reducing risks.

 4. Faster Market Entry